CEI-lab/ece3400-2017/docs/tutorials/3Dprinting/3D_Printing_Tutorial.md

 4. Once the printer starts printing, do not leave it unattended for extended periods of time.

 ### 7. Removing your print
 After your print is completed, use a scraper to get under the base of the part and separate it from the base of the printer.
 Be careful not to damage the printer's base, as the scraper is very sharp.
+Also be careful not to injure yourself with the scraper.
+As a rule, do not push the scraper toward your body or hands.

 ## Common Problems
 ### Reloading filament